DouglasTitze/DouglasTitze.github.io/_tabs/about me.md

 ## Hello!

 Here are some quick facts about me, Douglas Titze!
-* Senior computer science major at the University of South Florida (USF)
+* Computer Science bachelor from the University of South Florida (USF)
-* 3D print lab technician at USF
+* A Visiting Research Scholar at USF Center for Advanced Medical Learning and Simulation (CAMLS)
 * Love to solve intricate problems using programming
 * Always hungry to learn more algorithmic knowledge
-* Began programming at the age of 14 (7 years ago!)
+* Began programming at the age of 14!

 ## My Passion